g-clef/g-clef.github.io/projects/Synthetic-TI.md

 that it runs  in a [malwarETL](/projects/malwarETL.md) k8s cluster, since that's the cluster I have, so it has some idiosyncracies relevant to my setup.

-Before going further, I should talk about bias: there is a potential bias in this dataset right off the top: If those two projects don't pull in a report, my dataset won't have it, which means the ML model can't learn from it.
+Before going further, I should talk about bias.
+There is a potential bias in this dataset right off the top: If those two projects don't pull in a report, my dataset won't have it, which means the ML model can't learn from it.
 While I confess I haven't checked, the TI field has lots of startup companies putting out reports to prove they know what they're doing, so I would not be at all surprised if these projects missed some.
 Assuming that's the case, that means this dataset probably isn't a complete view of the TI report landscape, so it's not safe to use this data to make industry-wide conclusions about TI reports.
 For the use-case of teaching an ML model to ape human reporting, though, that's less of an impediment.
-It does mean that the eventual model may miss some jargon or examples that it would otherwise get, and may bias towards some vendors, especially if those vendords are over-represented in the dataset, but for my purposes that's acceptable.
+It does mean that the eventual model may miss some jargon or examples that it would otherwise get, and may bias towards some vendors, especially if those vendors are over-represented in the dataset, but for my purposes that's acceptable.

-## What did I do this all on?
+### What did I do this all on?

 None of this took a lot of firepower.
 The hardware I ran this on is my old (like 10-year-old) gaming rig, with 12 GB of RAM, but I updated the video card to an NVIDIA RTX2070Super.
 While those are hard to find at the moment (f crypto mining), when I got it they were solidly middle of the road, running about $600.

-To install fastai and the like on that rig, I put this all in a python virtual environment & did:
+To install FastAI and the like on that rig, I put this all in a python virtual environment & did:
 ```
 python3 -m venv .venv
 source .venv/bin/activate